 The University of East London has agreed, through Academic Board, procedures governing extenuation for students concerning the assessment process.

-This course will be subject to equivalent procedures, with the process being administered by, and the panel being held within, Ain Shams university - faculty of engineering (ASU - FoE).
+This course will be subject to equivalent procedures, with the process being administered by, and the panel being held within, Faculty of Engineering - Ain Shams University.